Updated: 8th February 2021

-When a limited company is unable to meet its liabilities as they fall due, it may be insolvent, but there is a range of options that could save the company from closure.
+When a limited company is unable to meet its liabilities as they fall due, it may be insolvent.
+There are, however, a range of options that could save the company from closure.
 Which option is taken depends on whether the underlying business can be made profitable again by restructuring or selling off some of the assets.

 Once a company is known to be insolvent, professional insolvency advice should be sought as a matter of urgency.
 When a company reaches this stage, directors must act in the best interests of their creditors and seek to limit further losses as much as possible.
 Trading while knowingly insolvent could jeopardise this and could see directors being held personally liable for company debts, and leave themselves open to accusations of fraudulent trading.
 Begbies Traynor is the largest UK business recovery practice – our people are experts in corporate recovery, and can offer guidance in this respect.

 As a director of an insolvent company you must be able to demonstrate responsibility as far as your creditors are concerned and act with their best interests in mind.

 In summary, these are the initial actions that should be taken if your company is struggling to pay multiple debts